What do public administrators do?

 Are scholarships available?

-We currently offer a tuition waiver scholarship for Utah residents of our program.
-The amount of the scholarship depends on annual funding and is typically awarded to two students based upon GPA, public service work experience, and their essay response.
+We currently offer a tuition waiver scholarship for Utah residents in our program.
+The amount of the scholarship depends on annual funding and is typically awarded to two students based on GPA, public service work experience, and their essay response.
 Deadline to apply is May 1.
 For information on how to apply and other scholarships you may qualify for, visit the university's scholarship webpage.

 Is financial aid available for the MPA program?